WHAT TO PACK FOR SWITZERLAND – PACKING LIST

 Winter Weather in Switzerland

 Switzerland’s winter months are from December to March.
-Although the outdoor air has a definite chill, the ski slopes are primed for fun and the scenery is particularly beautiful.
+Although the outdoor air has a definite chill, the ski slopes are primed for fun, and the scenery is particularly magnificent.
 The trick to enjoying Switzerland during winter is to come prepared.